danbaciu/styleguide-checklist/README.md

 - [ ] Change credit card
 - [ ] Change address

-## Consuming the styleguide

-- Who are all of the people who will consume this?
-- What are their biggest needs?
-- What needs do they not have that we are assuming they have?
-- Onboarding a new designer.
-What is their process?
-How can we structure the styleguide in a way that reduces friction and unknowns for a new teammate or someone collaborating with us?
-- Video tutorials
-- Written guides and visual examples

 ## Pages
 Common pages.
 Some of these might be more appropriate as sections